-- b.
-Demonstrate a minimum of 250-feet of all-season safe intersection sight distance will be available at each proposed driveway if intersecting with a Local-1 or Local-2 Street; and 325-feet if intersecting with a Collector Street within the jurisdiction of the Town of Pelham.
-NHDOT Driveway permitting requirements shall prevail for any driveway planned to intersect a road or street within that agency's jurisdiction. - 2.
-Driveway Construction Standards: - All residential driveways shall intersect with streets at a ninety-degree angle and shall have a driveway apron constructed to the following standards: - All driveway aprons connecting to paved streets shall be paved to a minimum width of 14-feet and to a maximum width of 20-feet between the edge of the travelled way of the street to which they intersect and the limit of right-of-way.
-These specified minimum and maximum pavement width dimensions shall be taken at the limit of right-of-way and shall exclude the dimension of paved radii or flares, which may be provided at points where paved driveway apron surfaces intersect with a paved street surface. - 2) The minimum thickness and quality of materials used in driveway apron base construction and paving, within the limits of right-ofway (gravel, crushed gravel and pavement), shall be equal to applicable design values for the classification of the street to which a particular driveway intersects (See Table 203-4.1). - 3) Where warranted, driveway culverts conforming to the requirements of Section 203-5.B.3 of these Regulations shall be provided. - 4) All driveway aprons shall be constructed such that a negative slope of not less than 2-percent and not more than 3-percent is maintained for a distance of not less than 10-feet from the edge of street pavement.
-At this point, the slope or vertical alignment of driveway centerline may be change, provided the algebraic difference in centerline slope does not exceed 10-percent. - 5) The maximum slope of any driveway providing principal street access to a structure intended for residential occupancy or commercial use shall not exceed 10-percent. - 6) The width and geometry of residential driveways shall conform to applicable requirements of NFPA Code, as amended, with the b.
+- a.
+All residential driveways shall intersect with streets at a ninety-degree angle and shall have a driveway apron constructed to the following standards: - 1) All driveway aprons connecting to paved streets shall be paved to a minimum width of 14-feet and to a maximum width of 20-feet between the edge of the travelled way of the street to which they intersect and the limit of right-of-way.
+These specified minimum and maximum pavement width dimensions shall be taken at the limit of right-of-way and shall exclude the dimension of paved radii or flares, which may be provided at points where paved driveway apron surfaces intersect with a paved street surface. - 2) The minimum thickness and quality of materials used in driveway apron base construction and paving, within the limits of right-of-way (gravel, crushed gravel and pavement), shall be equal to applicable design values for the classification of the street to which a particular driveway intersects (See Table 203-4.1). - 3) Where warranted, driveway culverts conforming to the requirements of Section 203-5.B.3 of these Regulations shall be provided. - 4) All driveway aprons shall be constructed such that a negative slope of not less than 2-percent and not more than 3-percent is maintained for a distance of not less than 10-feet from the edge of street pavement.
+At this point, the slope or vertical alignment of driveway centerline may be change, provided the algebraic difference in centerline slope does not exceed 10-percent.

+- 5) The maximum slope of any driveway providing principal street access to a structure intended for residential occupancy or commercial use shall not exceed 10-percent. - 6) The width and geometry of residential driveways shall conform to applicable requirements of NFPA Code, as amended, with the Pelham Fire Department being recognized as the Authority Having Jurisdiction in regard to NFPA Code administration. - b.
 Design and construction requirements of driveways serving other than one and two-family residential construction shall conform with applicable requirements of the Site Plan Regulations and be subject to review and approval by the Planning Board as an integral part of site plan review.